magento/pagebuilder-docs/docs/styles/override-pagebuilder-styles.md

 ![Default style selector](../images/pagebuilder-style-selector.svg)

-_Page Builder default selector pattern_
+:arrow_up: *Page Builder default selector pattern*

 You can find all the details about how Page Builder styles its content types in [How Page Builder styles content](introduction.md).